nashville-software-school/bangazon-inc/orientation/exercises/03_DICTIONARIES.md

     }
 */

-// Iterate over the purchases and foreach ((string ticker, int shares, double price) purchase in purchases) {
+// Iterate over the purchases and update the valuation for each stock foreach ((string ticker, int shares, double price) purchase in purchases) {
     // Does the company name key already exist in the report dictionary?